 "They've acknowledged my application?"
 Aneme said, frowning.

 "No, not at all, my dear woman," the drone said, with a dip rather deeper than the previous one, "They've accepted you, unconditionally, with immediate effect."

 Aneme's mouth opened in a round "O" of surprise.

 "But how could they respond so fast?"
 Mso demanded, suddenly regretting the absence of a neural lace which would have allowed her near-instant comprehension of the message, "Surely these Board deliberations take weeks?"

 "There was a trigger, a trip-wire," the avatar of the orbital's hub Mind said calmly, "Lodged with all local Contact contact points.
-Specifically aimed at you, to accept your application the moment you made it."
+Specifically aimed at Ms Crossmaddows, to accept her application the moment she made it."

 Mso turned to her friend, taking Aneme's hands in her own.

-"Congratulations," she said, hugging the other woman warmly, then adding more soberly, "I hope you don't come to regret this decision; I might just have an important mission for you one of these days."
+"Congratulations," she said, hugging the other woman warmly, then adding more soberly, "I hope you don't come to regret this decision.
+I have the strangest feeling you will be asked to do something really important one of these days."